xc-jp/purescript-protobuf/README.md

 3. The Google
    [conformance test program](https://github.com/xc-jp/purescript-protobuf/blob/master/conformance/Main.purs)

-## Interpreting invalid encoding parse errors
+## Interpreting invalid encoding parse failures

 When the decode parser encounters an invalid encoding in the protobuf input stream then it will fail to parse.